McKael/madonctl/README.md

 Travis automated testing is run for Go versions 1.7 and 1.8.

+For *upgrades*, you should use the `-u` option to ensure the dependencies are updated as well:

+    go get -u github.com/McKael/madonctl

 ### Download

 Check the [Release page](https://github.com/McKael/madonctl/releases) for some pre-built binaries.